Office of Research and Innovation

 Our researchers work with industry across a wide range of fields.
 Regardless of your discipline or intended industry research subject, we can help you find a partner - from business, to engineering, to medicine to design.

-To begin identifying and approaching potential industry partners, please contact our Director of Industry Partnerships.
+To begin identifying and approaching potential industry partners, please contact our staff.

 Researchers partner with industry for many different types of projects, including industry sponsored research and service contracts, material transfer agreements, clinical trials and licenses/options of intellectual property.